chc-comp/chc-comp.github.io/2018/call-for-comments.md

 CHC-COMP is the annual competition among Constrained Horn Clause solvers.
-The goal of the competition is to advance development of solvers, facilitate standardization and evolution of the input format, and collect benchmarks, and promote a friendly competition.
+The goal of the competition is to advance development of solvers, facilitate standardization and evolution of the input format, collect benchmarks, and promote a friendly competition.

 CHC-COMP'18 will end in time to be described and the results announced during the HCVS Workshop (July 13), which is affiliated with the